Wall Street rebounds on tech boost after fewer jobless claims data

 The inflation talk has increased focus on economic data, with attention turning to retail sales and industrial production reports on Friday.

-Dating app owner Bumble Inc BMBL.O shed another 11.6% despite forecasting current-quarter revenue above estimates.
-The stock has lost about 19% of its value in the past three sessions.
+Dating app owner Bumble Inc BMBL.O shed another 10%, falling below its initial public offering price for the first time, despite forecasting current-quarter revenue above estimates.
+The stock, listed on the Nasdaq in February, has lost about 19% of its value in the past three sessions.

-Advancing issues outnumbered decliners by a 3.03-to-1 ratio on the NYSE and by a 2.17-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.53-to-1 ratio on the NYSE and by a 1.35-to-1 ratio on the Nasdaq.

-The S&P index recorded two new 52-week highs and no new low, while the Nasdaq recorded 10 new highs and 33 new lows.
+The S&P index recorded six new 52-week highs and no new low, while the Nasdaq recorded 23 new highs and 90 new lows.

 (Reporting by Medha Singh and Sruthi Shankar in Bengaluru; Editing by Maju Samuel)